jonhue/themer/README.md

     color: color(text, base)
 ```

-**Note:** If you need to get a HEX value for a specific color pass `true` as a third attribute to the color function.
+**Note:** If you need to get a HEX value for a specific color pass `true` as a third parameter to the color function.
 This will return the color for the theme set as default.

 ### Methods